How Do I Vote?

 Polling stations open from 7am – 10pm on the day of the election.

 When you get to the polling station the staff will give you a ballot paper.
 If there is more than one election taking place in your local area on the same day you may receive more than one ballot paper.

 You can then take your ballot paper into one of the polling booths so that no one can see who you are voting for.
 Read the ballot paper carefully, if you have been given several ballot papers make sure you know which election you are voting in.
-The ballot paper will also tell you how to cast your vote.

 Mark your ballot paper according to the instructions.
 Usually you are asked to put an X in the box of your preferred candidate.